-Curriculum delivery: Increased likelihood of Pupils and Serious See specific risk assessment from PE med med Physical Education infection from coronavirus staff Our overriding principles still remain: ium ium Comprehensive risk assessments reviewed frequently Outdoor activities prioritised where possible Maintenance of social distancing as frequently as possible Established hygiene routines Limiting of shared equipment where possible & equipment hygiene routines Pupils will be kept in consistent groups, sports equipment thoroughly cleaned between each use by different individual groups, and any contact sports avoided.
+Staff will not physically correct pupils.
+Lessons will be devised that do not incorporate opportunities for contact between pupils Background or accompanying music will be kept at levels that do not encourage teachers or other performers to raise their voices unduly.
+Microphones will be used to reduce the need for shouting/ raised voices.
+If it is necessary to share these they will be cleaned between use by individuals.
+Curriculum delivery: Physical Education Increased likelihood of infection from coronavirus Pupils and staff Serious See specific risk assessment from PE Our overriding principles still remain: Comprehensive risk assessments reviewed frequently Outdoor activities prioritised where possible Maintenance of social distancing as frequently as possible Established hygiene routines Limiting of shared equipment where possible &amp; equipment hygiene routines Pupils will be kept in consistent groups, sports equipment thoroughly cleaned between each use by different individual groups, and any contact sports avoided.
 Outdoor sports will be prioritised where possible, and use of our largest indoor spaces, gym and sports hall where it is not, maximising distancing between pupils and paying scrupulous attention to cleaning and hygiene.
-We recognise this is particularly important in a sports setting because of the way in which people breathe during exercise.
-We have considered guidance on the phased return of sport and recreation and guidance from Sport England for grassroot sport.
-We have taken advice from organisations such as the Association for Physical Education and the Youth Sport Trust We will continue to work with external coaches, clubs and organisations for curricular and extra-curricular activities where we are satisfied that this is safe to do so.
-We will consider carefully how such arrangements can operate within our wider protective measures and year group bubbles.
+We recognise this is particularly important in a sports setting because of the way in which people breathe during exercise. med ium med ium